 And that’s why it’s important to observe safe online shopping practices.

-Though it may sounds obvious, only purchase goods and services from a secure site.
-The easiest way to tell if a website is secure is by looking at the address.
-Websites that begin with https use data encryption to protect information.
 In the browser, you should see a lock icon followed by the word “Secure” indicating the site you are visiting is secure (the S in https stands for Secure).
 If you don’t see a lock icon the site is not secure and you should think twice about what information you enter.

 Do Your Homework